YouTube

 THE DAM

-I thought here we would surely be the only people but we ran into some local boys cooking a BBQ and playing some music.
-This is way off the beaten path and as is often the case in Iraq, you just don’t know what you are going to discover.
-How this country has gone through so much and it’s people remain incredibly friendly and kind is beyond me.
+I thought we would surely be the only people here, but we ran into some local boys cooking a BBQ and playing some music.
+This is way off the beaten path, and as is often the case in Iraq, you just don’t know what you are going to discover.
+How this country has endured so much, and yet its people remain incredibly friendly and kind, is beyond me.

-After stopping to check out the Rabban Hormizd Monastery and Lalish we heading across the border and into country number 169… Kurdistan.
-Coming into the main city of Erbil you could see the difference, this place had money and was living in the 21st century.
+After stopping to check out the Rabban Hormizd Monastery and Lalish, we headed across the border and into country number 169… Kurdistan.
+Coming into the main city of Erbil, you could see the difference; this place had money and was living in the 21st century.
 Not sure I had ever seen so many G Wagons in such a short time.

 Saddam’s hometown, ISIS headquarters & Mosul